mdearif/SOEN-6841/LearningJournal.md

 * Analyzed the benefits and structure of Work Breakdown Structure (WBS) for task organization and management in projects.
 * In order to balance resource demand and improve project schedules, I also looked at resource leveling strategies.
 * Looked into risk monitoring techniques to systematically monitor and manage project risks all the way through the project's life.
-* I also looked into ways to optimize project schedules in order to reduce time and eƯectively accomplish project goals.
+* I also looked into ways to optimize project schedules in order to reduce time and effectively accomplish project goals.

 ### Collaborative Learning:
 * Regarding our project "Virtual Wedding Planning", I along with my teammates carried out a feasibility study to evaluate the project's practicality while taking market demand and technology viability into account.